take an exclusive first look at this new björk documentary

 The doc opens in Iceland, where Björk explains that there's no separation between nature and people; they are nature.
 She reflects on growing up in Reykjavik in a small community of musicians where everyone helped each other out by sharing equipment and making music videos together, over footage of 80s punk bands Vonbrigði and Tappi Tíkarrass (Björk’s first).
 “Music video is one of the most incredible forms there is,” she continues.
 “People like Jesse, Nick Knight, Chris Cunningham — they are all visual artists.
 I look at my role as sort of like a curator.”

 Jesse, a master of body manipulation, dreamed up the aforementioned sluggy organs and was responsible for bringing that weirdo world to life, turning Björk and Arca into beautiful winged creatures who bow deep down to each other.
 Take an exclusive first look at the documentary below, and dive into a predictably dreamy chat with Björk herself.

-What artwork by somebody else do you wish you had created?
+What artwork by someone else do you wish you had created?

 What's the last dream (actual dream, during sleep) that you remember having?

-Atm I’m prepping the tour and I was actually laughing this morning about having had a dream with the least Jungian symbolic impact, like ever: being lost in a suburb somewhere and you can’t spell the street you’re on for the Uber... or maybe it is really deep?
+At the moment I’m prepping the tour and I was actually laughing this morning about having had a dream with the least Jungian symbolic impact, like ever: Being lost in a suburb somewhere and you can’t spell the street you’re on for the Uber... or maybe it is really deep?
 Who knows?